 Once you decide to study abroad, you have lots to prepare.
 So, make your preparations a year in advance for an untroubled stay in Holland!

-Let us give you some instructions how to achieve the best result!
+Let us give you some instructions on how to achieve the best result!

 When you a full picture of the chosen scholarships and necessary documents, start your preparations!
 Make sure that you are aware of each grant’s details!